MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Disable-EOPProtectionPolicyRule.md

 A rule that's associated with EOP protections in the Standard preset security policy or the Strict preset security policy already exists if either of the following statements are true:

 - You previously turned on the Standard preset security policy or the Strict preset security policy in the Microsoft 365 Defender portal.
-Whether it's currently turned on after you initially turned it on doesn't matter.
+Whether it's currently turned on after you initially turned it on doesn't matter (turning off the policy doesn't delete the).
 - You previously removed the rule using the Remove-EOPProtectionPolicyRule cmdlet, and then you recreated the rule using the New-EOPProtectionPolicyRule cmdlet.

 For more information about preset security policies, see [Preset security policies in EOP and Microsoft Defender for Office 365](https://docs.microsoft.com/microsoft-365/security/office-365-security/preset-security-policies).